CodeVigilant/wp_testbed/README.md

-# simple_webserver
+# Wordpress testbed
-A simple webserver vagrant + ansible config files used for creating quick test instances.
+A simple vagrant + ansible setup to start a local testbed

 ## Require Vagrant Plugin